BestTimesToVisit.com Logo

 Frequently Asked Questions

-I've heard permits for the Inca Trail sell out months in advance.
-How do I actually secure one, and what's the deal with tour operators?
+I've heard permits sell out months in advance.
+How do I actually secure one, and what's the deal with the Inca Trail being closed in February?

-What's the deal with altitude sickness on the Inca Trail, and what are your best tips for dealing with it?
+What's the deal with altitude sickness on the Inca Trail, and are there any local remedies that actually work?

-Altitude sickness is a real concern, as you'll be trekking at elevations over 13,000 feet.
-The best preventative measure is to spend a couple of days acclimatizing in Cusco (around 11,000 feet) before starting the trek.
-Drink plenty of water, avoid alcohol and heavy meals on your first day, and consider chewing coca leaves or drinking coca tea – it's a traditional remedy that genuinely helps many people.
+Altitude sickness is a real concern, and it's best to acclimatize in Cusco for at least two days before starting the trek.
+Drink plenty of water, avoid alcohol and heavy meals on your first day, and consider chewing coca leaves – a traditional Andean remedy that many find helpful.
+Don't push yourself too hard on the first day; listen to your body and let your guide know if you feel unwell.

-What essential gear do I absolutely need to pack, and what can I leave behind?
+What kind of gear is absolutely essential, and what can I leave behind to save weight?

 How many days do you need in Inca Trail, Peru?